Click here for the home page

 Francisco "Pancho" Villa.
 General John "Black Jack" Pershing.

 When we finished Chapter 4, Mexico was in the middle of the long reign of Porfirio Diaz (1876-1911).
-By ending the previous age of strife, and by making huge concessions to foreign businesses, Diaz had prepared the way for rapid growth.
+By ending the previous age of strife, and by making huge concessions to European and US-owned businesses, Diaz had prepared the way for rapid growth.
 Modern factories, telegraph and telephone lines, railroads and banks were introduced to Mexico.
 Oil was discovered just in time to take advantage of the world switching from coal to oil as its main source of power; petroleum exports rose from ten thousand barrels in 1901 to thirteen million in 1911.
-But this also caused resentment among Mexicans who saw Diaz playing favorites with foreigners, and they coined the saying, "Mexico, mother of foreigners and stepmother of Mexicans."

 Diaz stuck around too long.
 His iron-handed rule was no longer needed, but he did not set up the government so somebody else could run it.
 The stability he brought came at a cost--political opposition and a free press were not allowed.
 Young intellectuals protested against the dictatorship; Indian peasants, who were treated like slaves, began to attack their landlords; crop failures between 1907 and 1910 caused a steep rise in the price of corn and beans.
 And it just so happened that 1910 was also the centennial of the grito de Dolores, the event that started Mexico's war for independence.